Skipper-is/SMS-Egg-Logger/README.md

     egg_id = "43"

-You need to enter your FarmOS username and password here:

-    farmOSUsername = "restws_username"
-    farmOSPassword = "password"
-You'll need to create an account that begins with restws_ in FarmOS for this (and with appropriate permissions)
+You'll need to create an account that begins with restws_ in FarmOS for your login (and with appropriate permissions) (and make sure you've enabled basic authentication in modules)

+  Your login details go into `farmOSAuth = ""` but needs to be encoded in base64.
+  There are several ways of doing this, easiest is to go to:  [Base64Encode.org](https://www.base64encode.org/) and enter your details there, it needs to be in the following format:

+    username:password
+Enode that, and you'll end up with something like this (this is for "restws_username:pass1234":

+    cmVzdHdzX3VzZXJuYW1lOnBhc3MxMjM0

+   So, the .py should look like this:

+    farmOSAuth = "cmVzdHdzX3VzZXJuYW1lOnBhc3MxMjM0"

 There are some translation options